egor-demidov/libgran/Writerside/topics/Example-simulation.md

 1. Generated data files can be visualized using [ParaView](https://www.paraview.org/download/).
    To create a visualization, open the files in ParaView.
 Press `File->Open` and navigate to the directory with generated data files.
-ParaView will automatically recognize sequentially numbered files a time series:
+ParaView will automatically recognize sequentially numbered files as a time series:

    ![Screenshot of ParaView file dialog](01_pv_open.png){ border-effect="line" thumbnail="true" height="200"}